menacit/practical_cryptography_course/10-hash_intro.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Mauricio Snap (CC BY 2.0)" -->
-Like other cryptography methods, hashing algorithms have a best before date.
+Like other cryptography methods, hashing algorithms have a best-before date.

 Check out ["SHAttered"](https://shattered.io/):